The-EG/OctoPrint-UBLMeshEdit/README.md

 UBL Mesh Editor can be used to view, edit and manage Marlin Unified Bed Leveling (UBL) meshes.

+In its current state, this plugin is intended to be used to make minor tweaks to a mesh that is already valid and setup.
+This could be to correct a point that wasn't probed properly for some reason or to fine tune the mesh when using `PROBE_MANUALLY`.
+It won't help with the initial creation of a mesh, except in the case of starting with a zero mesh and manually editing points.

-*Note: this is only intended for UBL, and not any other ABL or MBL setup.*
+*Note: this is only intended for UBL, and not any other ABL or MBL setup.
+It assumes a square mesh and will not function properly with other shapes.*

 ## Setup